Shaping the future of Cairngorms National Park with community engagement

 How has Cairngorms National Park Authority engaged the local community in protecting and improving areas of the park?
 Read on to find out about their community engagement strategy.

 Sprawling across over 4,500km, Cairngorms National Park is not only a thriving bed of natural beauty, unique wildlife and landscapes but is also the largest national park in the UK!
-The Cairngorms National Park Authority has been seeking out the views of those who live, visit and work in the National Park for a number of years now as local insight is crucial for the development and protection of the area.
+The Cairngorms National Park Authority recently sought out the views of those who live, visit and work in the National Park as local insight is crucial for the development and protection of the area.
 Part of this has taken the form of two engagement websites: one to inform the development of the new Cairngorms National Park Partnership Plan, and the second to help shape their new £12.5m National Lottery Heritage Fund project Heritage Horizons: Cairngorms 2030.
 Each website was designed to gather as many views from local people as possible and to showcase how their voices and opinions have shaped plans for the National Park going forward.

 Key Impacts for Cairngorms Park Authority